atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 Although these issues are Jira specific, they are exasperated on account of the significalty reduced startup times for Jira when running in a Kubernetes cluster.
 As such they can have an impact on horizontal scaling if the approach describe below is not taken:

-* Using either the `declarative` or `impreative` approach scale the cluster by **1 Pod only** !!!warning "1 Pod as a time!"
+* Using either the `declarative` or `impreative` approach scale the cluster by **1 pod only** !!!warning "1 pod as a time!"

-      Ensure you only scale up by 1 Pod at a time!
+      Ensure you only scale up by 1 pod at a time!

-* Make sure that the new Pod is running and has a state of `Running`
+* Make sure that the new pod is running and has a state of `Running`
 * Log into the Jira instance as the `admin` user via the service URL
-* Navigating to `System` > `Troubleshooting and support tools`
+* Navigate to `System` > `Troubleshooting and support tools`
-* Under the `Instance health` tab make sure that `Cluster Index Replication` has a green tick for example
+* Under the `Instance health` tab make sure that `Cluster Index Replication` has a green tick, for example:

 ![img.png](../../assets/images/good_cluster_index_replication.png)